Be prepared for your child’s sleep study. Learn what happens on the day of the study.

 - You should arrive at least 10 minutes before your scheduled appointment time in the Admission Office in the 1st floor lobby of the main hospital.

 - One Parent/Legal Guardian is required to stay overnight in the lab with your child.
-Both parents may attend the hook-up process for your child (approximately one hour); however, only one parent will be permitted to stay in the Sleep Lab overnight and must stay in the room with your child at ALL TIMES.
-Ronald McDonald House on campus is available to accommodate additional family member and can be reached at 727-767-7699, No other children are permitted in the Sleep Lab during the study.
+Both parents may attend the hook-up process for your child (approximately one hour); however, only one parent will be permitted to stay in the Sleep Lab overnight.
+This parent must stay in the room with your child at ALL TIMES.
+Ronald McDonald House on campus is available to accommodate additional family members and can be reached at 727-767-7699, No other children are permitted in the Sleep Lab during the study.